aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/workbook-settings/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomSettings-CustomSettings.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomSettings-CustomSettings.java" >}}

 In order to inject custom labels, it is required to assign the [WorkbookSettings.GlobalizationSettings](https://apireference.aspose.com/java/cells/com.aspose.cells/workbooksettings#GlobalizationSettings) property to an instance of the *CustomSettings* class defined above before adding the Subtotals to the worksheet.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomLabelsforSubtotals-CustomLabelsforSubtotals.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomLabelsforSubtotals-CustomLabelsforSubtotals.java" >}}

 {{% alert color="primary" %}}